witek2310/projekt_SI_w_rob/README.md

 ## project description

-Project consist of two main ros2 nodes.
-First is turtle_location, which is extended external package.
-It was our first attempt to implement graph in python.
+Project consist of one main ros2 package.
+Inside are two launch files, which run two nodes.
+First node boot gazebo with custom maze map and turtlebot Burger.
+The second one subscribes to the topics from sensors in the first, makes a graph, optimises it and publish estimated pose with covariance.
+We use also rviz2 for visualisation and the last node is teleop, to control turtlebot in gazebo.
+Main program has been written in ```graph_location.cpp``` inside ```amcl_callback```.

 ### ```graph_location.cpp```